By Paul Taylor

 No, is the simple answer.
-But the opposite can sometimes be true - hair loss can cause dandruff.
-And high DHT levels are largely to blame!
+But there can be a link between dandruff and hair loss because sometimes the opposite is true - hair loss can cause dandruff.
+And high DHT levels are largely to blame.

 This article answers the following questions: